COVID-19 AND PRIVATE PRACTICE OFFICE SPACES

 Registered social workers in Newfoundland and Labrador are employed in diverse fields of practice and private practice continues to expand with social workers involved in a broad range of activities including, individual, couple, family and group therapy; assessments, education, facilitation and consultation, and responding to critical incidents and emergencies.

-Social workers engaging in private practice must maintain active registration with NLASW and professional liability insurance.
+Social workers engaging in private practice must maintain active registration with NLCSW and professional liability insurance.
 Special professional liability insurance rates are available through the Canadian Association of Social Workers.

-NLASW also offers a voluntary roster for private practitioners.
-The voluntary roster is intended to increase public protection while promoting the private practice of social workers who meet the criteria of NLASW’s Private Practice Policy.
+NLCSW also offers a voluntary roster for private practitioners.
+The voluntary roster is intended to increase public protection while promoting the private practice of social workers who meet the criteria of NLCSW’s Private Practice Policy.

 Private Practice Roster

 The roster is available for individuals wishing to engage the services of a social worker.
-Social workers listed here are registered with NLASW and meet the criteria for registration as a private practitioner.
+Social workers listed here are registered with NLCSW and meet the criteria for registration as a private practitioner.

 Resource Guide for Private Practice